Antim8/AnonQnATelegram/README.md

 [libraries, paradigms etc]
 ### Challenges
 [What challenges and how approached]
+#### Required Reports
+One important aspect of the report system is that the criteria to ban a user must depend on the number of group members.
+As Telegram groups can have up to 200 000 group members, a simple linear function did not show satisfying results because the number of reports required to ban a user was very low even for larger groups.
+We choose the integer square root function, since the number of required reports are rising faster for small groups than for the linear function.

 ### Possible additions
 - polls sind bereits drin right?
 - special Macht für den admin?